josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 Now, let’s deploy the trained model to our simulated production environment.

-Foundations provides a way to seamlessly package machine learning models for production.
+Orbit provides a way to seamlessly package machine learning models for production.

-Copy and paste the following code in `foundations_package_manifest.yaml`, which tells Foundations to serve the `predict(...)` function from `model.py`:
+Copy and paste the following code in `foundations_package_manifest.yaml`, which tells Orbit to serve the `predict(...)` function from `model.py`:

 ```yaml
 entrypoints: